JustOff/pm27-sdk-addons/README.md

 According to the **official position of the Pale Moon development team**, such patching should be considered as hacking, and they cannot and **will not provide any guarantees** that anything will work or keep working; **nor** will they provide **any support for anyone running an SDK extension** that has been hacked to make it to run with the toolkit modules. **That includes all support, also for general browser use**, because SDK-sourced extensions may break the browser if forced to run.

+Please, use this addons only as last resort measure!
+Better ask the developer of the original version to provide non SDK-based solution.
+Don't try to install all from the list or the extension you never used before.

 | Original extension | Fix for PM27 | Status | Risk | Alternative |
 | ------------------ | ------------ | ------ | ---- | ----------- |
 | [Decentraleyes](https://addons.mozilla.org/addon/decentraleyes/) | [Download](https://github.com/JustOff/pm27-sdk-addons/releases/download/0.0.1/decentraleyes-1.3.5-pm27.xpi) | Fully functional, manual browser restart required on disable or uninstall | Average | Unknown |